pohouyam/clewcrypt/README.md

 ========

 I. Windows
-   Requirements for Building VeraCrypt for Windows
+   Requirements for Building ClewCrypt for Windows
-   Instructions for Building VeraCrypt for Windows
+   Instructions for Building ClewCrypt for Windows
-	Instructions for Signing and Packaging VeraCrypt for Windows
+	Instructions for Signing and Packaging ClewCrypt for Windows

 II.
 Linux and Mac OS X
-    Requirements for Building VeraCrypt for Linux and Mac OS X
+    Requirements for Building ClewCrypt for Linux and Mac OS X
-    Instructions for Building VeraCrypt for Linux and Mac OS X
+    Instructions for Building ClewCrypt for Linux and Mac OS X
 	Mac OS X specifics

 III.
 FreeBSD and OpenSolaris